Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Error Floor Analysis of LMP Algorithms

-In the simulation of the optimized ensembles from Table \ref{tab:opt_our}, we observe significant error floors and all the error events are caused by some unverified symbols when the decoding terminates.
+During the simulation of the optimized ensembles from Table~\ref{tab:opt_our}, we observed significant error floors and all of the error events were caused by unverified symbols when the decoding terminates.
 In this subsection, We derive the union bound for the probability of decoder failure caused by the symbols on short cycles which never become verified.
 We call this event as \emph{unverification} and we denote it by UV.
 As described above, to match the settings of the simulation and simplify the analysis, we assume $q$ is large enough to have arbitrarily small probability of both type-I and type-II FV.
 In this case, the error is dominated by the unverified messages because the following analysis shows that the union bound on the probability of unverification is independent of $q$.

-In contrast to type-II FV, unverification event does not require cycles, i.e., unverification occurs even on subgraphs without cycles.
-But in the low error-rate regime, the dominant unverification events occur on short cycles of degree-2 nodes.
+In contrast to type-II FV, the unverification event does not require cycles, i.e., unverification occurs even on subgraphs without cycles.
+But in the low error-rate regime, the dominant contribution to unverification events comes from short cycles of degree-2 nodes.
 Therefore, we only analyze the probability of unverification caused by short cycles of degree-2 nodes.

-Consider a degree-2 cycle of length $k$ and assume that no FV occurs in the neighborhood of this cycle.
+Consider a degree-2 cycle with $k$ variable nodes and assume that no FV occurs in the neighborhood of this cycle.
 Assuming the maximum list size is $S_{max}$, the condition for UV is that there is at most one correctly received value along $S_{max}+1$ adjacent variable nodes.
 Note that we don't consider type-II FV since type-II FV occurs with probability $\frac{1}{q-1}$ and we can choose $q$ to be arbitrarily large.
-On the other hand, unverification does not require the product of the edge weights on a cycle to be 1, so we cannot mitigate it by increasing $q$.
-So the union bound on the probability of unverification on a cycle with length $k$ is where $k_{2}=\arg\min_{k\geq1}\frac{\left(\lambda_{2}\rho^{'}(1)\right)^{k}}{2k}\ge1$ and $\phi(S_{max},p,k)$ is the UV probability which is given by the following lemma. \begin{lemma} Let the cycle have length $k$, the maximum list size be $s$, and the channel error probability be $p$.
-Then, the probability of an unverification event on a degree-2 cycle of length-$k$ is $\phi(s,p,k)=\textrm{Tr}\left(B^{k}(p)\right)$ where $B(p)$ is the $(s+1)$ by $(s+1)$ matrix
+On the other hand, unverification does not require the product of the edge weights on a cycle to be 1, so one cannot mitigate it by increasing $q$.
+Let the r.v. $U$ be the number of symbols involved in unverification events on short cycles of degree-2 nodes.
+One can use the union bound to upper bound the probability of any unverification events by